sylinder/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+## New Line
+Git is a distributed version control system.